6 Budget-Friendly Day Trips Near Manila For A Quick Getaway

 Hungry yet?
 Here’s our list of authentic Kapampangan restaurants you should try.
 This is one of the day trips near Manila you’ll want to do again and again!

 5Be a beach bum for a day in Batangas.

 Here’s an idea.
 How about visiting a different beach every weekend for the entire summer?
 It may sound like an absurd idea, but the beaches in Batangas actually makes it possible.

 In Nasugbu, Batangas alone, there are a ton of resorts perfect for a day tour (or a weekend stay!) such as Punta Fuego, Kawayan Cove, and Hamilo Coast.
+Note though, that some of these hotels are in private resideces and may require membership.
 The famed Fortune Island with Greek ruins is also found here.